The number of credit hours required for graduation is 90.

 This course will cover the domestic and international attempts to restrict the horrors of human trafficking.
 The first topic will include an introduction to the phenomenon of human trafficking, including an explanation of both labor trafficking and sex trafficking.
 Next the course will examine the domestic efforts seeking to eradicate trafficking.
 Third, the course will address questions surrounding how the United States Department of State addresses human trafficking on an international level.
 Fourth, the course will consider what is being done to address immigration concerns related to human trafficking.
 Fifth, the course examines whether prostitution should be decriminalized, detailing the experiments and the shortcomings of this approach.
 The chapter concerns the relatively new, so-called “Nordic approach,” which criminalizes the purchase of sex but avoids criminalizing the behavior of the person who is being prostituted.
 Finally, the course concludes with an examination of what else can be done to limit the spread of trafficking, providing information on resources available to those who would seek to minimize the damage to human trafficking victims.

-Immigration and Human Rights Clinic (8 credits fall/spring, 3 credits, summer)
+Immigration and Human Rights Clinic I (6 credits)

 The Immigration and Human Rights Clinic introduces students to the practice of law through the supervised representation of low-income immigrants and refugees in proceedings before Immigration Courts, the Board of Immigration Appeals, the Department of Homeland Security (DHS) and federal courts.
 The Clinic is open to second and third year students who interview and counsel clients, develop case strategy, organize evidence, draft motions and briefs, and appear on behalf of their clients before the agency and courts.
 The Clinic caseload includes a variety of immigration and nationality issues, including the defense of immigrants in removal proceedings, applications for asylum and benefits under the Violence.
 Against Women Act (VAWA), and claims to U.S. citizenship.
 Students who are enrolled in the Clinic during the fall/spring terms must have completed or be concurrently taking the Immigration Law course or an international law course.